smichal52/Ebook-Reader/README.md

 # Smichal's Ebook Reader

 An ebook reader chrome packaged app that suits my specific needs.
+Built using jQuery and sass.

 ## How to install